 - E28 An Out-of-Hours Work Protocol must be prepared to identify a process for the consideration, management and approval of works which are outside the permitted hours defined in Conditions E21 to E22, where an EPL does not apply.
 The Protocol must be approved by the Secretary before commencement of out-of-hours works.
 The Protocol must be prepared and implemented in consultation with AA.
-The Protocol must: - (a) provide a process for the consideration of out-of-hours works against the relevant noise and vibration criteria: - (b) provide a process for the identification and implementation of mitigation and management measures for residual impacts, in consultation with the community at each affected location, consistent with the requirements of Condition E39; - (c) identify an approval process that considers the risk level of activities (in accordance with AS/NZS ISO 31000:2009 "Risk Management"), proposed mitigation, management, and coordination, including where: - i) low and moderate risk activities can be approved by the ER in consultation with the AA, and - i) high risk activities that are approved by the Secretary; and - (d) identify Department and community notification arrangements for approved out of hours works, which will be detailed in the Communication Strategy. - Out-of-hours works that may be regulated through an EPL or the Out of Hours Work Protocol as per Condition E28 include, but are not limited to:
+The Protocol must: - (a) provide a process for the consideration of out-of-hours works against the relevant noise and vibration criteria; - (b) provide a process for the identification and implementation of mitigation and management measures for residual impacts, in consultation with the community at each affected location, consistent with the requirements of Condition E39; - (c) identify an approval process that considers the risk level of activities (in accordance with AS/NZS ISO 31000:2009 "Risk Management"), proposed mitigation, management, and coordination, including where:

+- i) low and moderate risk activities can be approved by the ER in consultation with the AA, and - ii) high risk activities that are approved by the Secretary; and - (d) identify Department and community notification arrangements for approved out of hours works, which will be detailed in the Communication Strategy.